 My Views

 At the beginning of my career, technology was an exciting place to be.
 The moment felt ripe with the potential to fix systems that had long been broken.
-A lot has changed since then but despite the current state of the tech industry and the world at large, I still believe that technology is broadly fueled by smart people who want to do good things in new ways (and cynicism and pessimism don’t solve problems).
+A lot has changed since then but despite the current state of the tech industry and the world at large, I still believe that technology is broadly fueled by smart people who want to do good things in new ways.
+Cynicism and pessimism don’t solve problems.

 On People